Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 United States Supreme Court.
 (2018).
 South Dakota v.
 Wayfair, Inc., 585 U.S. ___ (138 S. Ct.
 2080). https://supreme.justia.com/cases/federal/us/585/17-494/

 The foundational authority for the entire foreign entity tax framework.
 The Court’s 5-4 decision overturned Quill Corp. v.
 North Dakota (1992) and National Bellas Hess (1967), establishing that physical presence is not required for sales tax collection obligations.
 Justice Kennedy’s majority opinion confirmed economic nexus — the volume of sales into a state — as a constitutionally sufficient basis.
 This decision applies to foreign entities equally; it contains no foreign entity exemption.
-The TPTRP’s $500,000 threshold is modeled on and consistent with the South Dakota statute approved by the Court.
+The TPTRP’s $100,000/200-transaction threshold is drawn directly from and identical to the South Dakota statute the Court approved in this case.

 United States Supreme Court.
 (1977).
 Complete Auto Transit, Inc. v.
 Brady, 430 U.S. 274. https://supreme.justia.com/cases/federal/us/430/274/